akaihola/yle-weekly-guide/README.rst

 ~~~~~~~~~~
 The ``--format html`` option generates an interactive web page that:

+You can see a live demo at https://akaihola.github.io/yle-weekly-guide

+The page:

 - Shows a 5-week schedule grid
 - Highlights the current time and week
 - Allows hiding/showing programs via a drawer interface